 Colorado is the nation's second-largest space economy for private-sector employment.
 The Centennial State is progressive, business-friendly, and offers a highly entrepreneurial business climate.

 Along with few regulatory barriers, Colorado offers single factor tax apportionment and one of the nation’s lowest corporate income tax rates – a flat 4.55 percent.
 Key collaborations between the public and private sectors help aerospace companies win contracts and grow their companies.

 Colorado's state leadership is actively engaged in efforts to expand the state's aerospace industry:

-- Gov. John Hickenlooper named Maj.
-General Jay H. Lindell as Colorado's Aerospace and Defense Industry Champion in 2013.
-Lindell oversees implementation of Colorado's aerospace strategic plan and helps space companies, defense installations, and research institutions to establish information networks with both government and the private sector.
+- Since 2013, Colorado has appointed an Aerospace and Defense leader within the Colorado Office of Economic Development and International Trade, the organization that oversees implementation of the state’s aerospace strategic plan and assists aerospace businesses, defense installations and research institutions to establish information networks with both government and the private sector.

 - To further pave the way for Spaceport Colorado, the state passed legislation limiting liability for public and private entities holding a Federal Aviation Administration license for spaceflight activities.

 - Gov. Hickenlooper signed legislation in 2014 creating a Sales and Use Tax Exemption for qualified property used in space flight.

 The Advanced Industries (AI) Accelerator Program includes grants and a global business support program to promote growth and sustainability in Colorado's advanced industries, including aerospace.